-Tree maps in Power BI are very useful to display largest data in small region.
-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
+The Treemap is very useful for displaying the largest data in a small region.
+For this Create a Power BI Treemap demonstration, we will use the SQL Data Source we created in our previous article.

-How to Create a Power BI Treemap
+How to Create a Power BI Treemap?

-Create a Power BI Treemap – Approach 2
+Create a Treemap Approach 2

-In order to add data to Tree map, we have to add required fields:
+To add data to Power BI TreeMap, we have to add the required fields: